Formula Ford: History

 He agreed to provide the first of two 25 car batches at £850 per car.
-The only stipulation Chapman had was that a Renault gear box was used.
+The only stipulation Chapman had was that a Renault gearbox was used.
 This proved to be fundamental weak point in the drive train.
 Difficulty with the Renault transmission resulted in a failure to continue with the second batch of cars for MRS.

 Russell approached Chapman to supply Formula Ford cars for his own school.
 Chapman insisted Russell match Clarke's 50 car order; Russell would only commit to 10 cars so the deal fell through.
 Russell then approached Taylor who built the Alexis car and a deal was struck to jointly produce the Russell-Alexis.
-This car had a Hewland racing gear box which made the car more expensive (£999), but was more reliable and allowed interchangeable ratios.
+This car had a Hewland racing gearbox which made the car more expensive (£999), but was more reliable and allowed interchangeable ratios.

 The first standalone Formula Ford race took place at Brands Hatch on July 2, 1967.
 Of the 20 cars that competed, 10 were MRS Lotus 51s, including the eventual winner, Ray Allen.
 The Russell-Alexis car won its debut race in August 1967, and by 1968 54 Russell-Alexis had been sold.
 Based on this success Russell opened two more racing schools in Britain, another in Canada, and another in the United States.

-Chapman and his Lotus 51 did recover, replacing the troublesome Renault gear box with the Hewland unit, even claiming Russell as a customer in 1968.
-Also in 1968, Meryln debuted as a Formula Ford constructor, dominating sales for that year.
+Chapman and his Lotus 51 did recover, replacing the troublesome Renault gearbox with the Hewland unit, even claiming Russell as a customer in 1968.
+Also in 1968, Merlyn debuted as a Formula Ford constructor, dominating sales for that year.
 Other new manufactures included Crosslé Car Company, Dulon, Elden Racing Cars, Hawke Racing Cars and Royale Racing Cars, together with existing constructors such as Brabham choosing to build a Formula Ford chassis.

 As the production Ford Cortina engine evolved to a new 1600cc crossflow unit, so did the Formula Ford regulations.
 Increasing costs forced them to relax the £1,000 price ceiling on Formula Ford as Blueprinting of the engine was now allowed.